sstrecker/uf65/README.md

 # Contributing to the anthology

-## Please use LaTeX for writing and submitting your contribution
+## Please consider using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) for writing and submitting your contribution

-Please consider using [LaTeX](https://en.wikipedia.org/wiki/LaTeX) for writing your contribution.

 If you use LaTeX, please use the current LNI (Lecture Notes in Informatics) document class which you can download from